 - High Yield: Oyster mushrooms have a short cultivation period and can be harvested within 3-4 weeks.
 They also have a high yield potential of up to 25-30% of the substrate weight.

 - Low Investment: Oyster mushroom farming requires low investment compared to other crops.
 It can be done using simple techniques and equipment, and can be easily managed by a small-scale farmer.
+In fact, many types of readily available farm waste—such as paddy straw, corncobs, bagasse, banana leaves, and leaf litter—can be used as substrate.
+These materials are both inexpensive and easy to source, making the entire process affordable and accessible for most people.

 - Sustainable: Oyster mushroom farming is a sustainable and eco-friendly farming method.
 It involves the use of waste materials like sawdust, rice straw, and coffee husks as a substrate, which helps in recycling and reducing waste.